silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 ### Create migration tasks

 Depending on the nature of your module, you might need to perform additional tasks to complete the upgrade process.
-For example, the `framework` module ships with a file migration tasks that converts files from the old SilverStripe 3 structure to the new structure required by SilverStripe 4.
+For example, the `framework` module ships with a file migration task that converts files from the old SilverStripe 3 structure to the new structure required by SilverStripe 4.

-Extend [BuildTasks](api:SilverStripe/Dev/BuildTask) and create your own migration task if your module requires post-upgrade work.
+Extend [BuildTask](api:SilverStripe/Dev/BuildTask)s and create your own migration task if your module requires post-upgrade work.
 Document this clearly for your users so they know they need to run the task after they're done upgrading their project.

 ### Keep updating your `.upgrade.yml`